Running COMSOL on our clusters#

 One common issue is caused by having COMSOL running on your laptop/workstation using the tokens for the same features you need for your jobs.
 Please close any COMSOL sessions you are not actively using and try again.

 The exact number of licenses depends on the specific feature you're trying to use.
-If the number of jobs you can run seems a bit erratic (some times you can launch more, some times less) remember that you are also sharing the licenses with other users.
+If the number of jobs you can run seems a bit erratic (sometimes you can launch more, some times less) remember that you are also sharing the licenses with other users.
 More importantly, the license server doesn't check the licenses in real time, but at regular intervals.
 This means that you may be able to launch a few jobs if they all start in a narrow time window in between the checks by the server.
 But if they happen to start at different moments they could fail due to the lack of licenses.

 A possible workaround for this is to submit multiple jobs in the same session.
 This is explained in a bit more detail in this COMSOL webpage but suffice it to say that several calculations within one job should work.
 So, an example script for this could be: